JohannesMP/com.johannesmp.blog/_posts/2017-02-13-fixing-jekyll-serve-on-windows.md

 ![](https://i.imgur.com/rliKTQb.png)

 Make sure that you did not accidentally copy any spaces to either side of the token!
 Make sure to hit `Set` to save the token, and re-open your command prompt so that it reloads the env vars.

+## Fix jekyll-remote-theme/libcurl dependency error

+Lastly, you may get a dependency error that states:

+    Dependency Error: Yikes!
+It looks like you don't have jekyll-remote-theme or one of its dependencies installed.
+In order to use Jekyll as currently configured, you'll need to install this gem.
+The full error message from Ruby is:
+        'Could not open library 'libcurl': The specified module could not be found. .
+        Could not open library 'libcurl.dll': The specified module could not be found. .
+        Could not open library 'libcurl.so.4': The specified module could not be found. .
+        Could not open library 'libcurl.so.4.dll': The specified module could not be found.'

+    If you run into trouble, you can find helpful resources at https://jekyllrb.com/help/!

+As of the time of this writing (January 2018), this is will occur if you are using the github-pages gem on Windows, because v171 of the gem added the default theme `jekyll-remote-theme` as a dependency which in turn requires `libcurl`.

+For more info please refer to the relevant issue on the github pages gem bug tracker: https://github.com/github/pages-gem/issues/509

+Hopefully future updates of this gem will remove the dependency, but for the time being you have two options:
+- Install the libcurl dependency yourself.
+- Modify your Gemfile to force version 170 which doesn't have this dependency.

+For the time being I chose to do the latter, and so in my Gemfile I changed

+    gem 'github-pages'

+To

+    gem 'github-pages', '170'

 # Conclusion